bhadreshpsavani/EyeExerciseApp/README.md

 # 👀[Eye Excercise App](https://github.com/bhadreshpsavani/EyeExerciseApp)👀
-The goal of the Eye Exercise Application is to help increase effectiveness of eye excercise.
+The goal of the Eye Exercise Application is to help increase effectiveness of eye exercise.
 We detect eye gaze of a user using computer vision and pretrained machine learning models.
-We check it with eye gaze coordianates of instructor and show user a live score of excercise effectiveness.
+We check it with eye gaze coordianates of instructor and show user a live score of exercise effectiveness.
 We also want the exercise assistant to be voice enabled to instruct and motivate users for exercise.

 ## How we build eye gaze vectors:
 ![demoVideo](/bin/gaze_detection.gif)